ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-For example, if the client is configured with URI Template "https://example.org/.well-known/masque/ip/{target}/{ipproto}/" and wishes to open a IP forwarding tunnel with no target or protocol limitations, it could send the following request:
+For example, if the client is configured with URI Template "https://example.org/.well-known/masque/ip/{target}/{ipproto}/" and wishes to open an IP forwarding tunnel with no target or protocol limitations, it could send the following request:

 ~~~ http-message